Did you know that a single word can change how ChatGPT responds?

 "Act as a speech therapist.
 It is your responsibility to provide exercises that enhance clarity, speed, and pronunciation.
 Provide guidance on addressing fear and speaking to the audience.
 Please feel free to ask about my specific needs and speaking goals if you would like individual support."

-“Act as a dietitian.
+"Act as a dietitian.
 Because of a medical condition, I have special dietary requirements and require help with meal planning.
 It is your task to design a meal plan that takes note of my condition and guarantees a healthy diet.
 Also, offer tips on managing my diet and avoiding trigger foods.
-For customized advice, you might enquire about my food choices and medical condition.”
+For customized advice, you might inquire about my food choices and medical condition."

-E-commerce Specialist:
+E-commerce Specialist

 Prompt: